ComposableFi/composable/docs/docs/technology/cvm/tutorial.md

 Optionally, for those familiar with Nix and interested in leveraging it, consult the [Nix documentation](../../docs/docs/nix.md) for detailed instructions.
 To run a development network shell, you can execute the following commands:

-For Composable Cosmos Devnet:
+For Composable Cosmos DevNet:

 ```
 nix develop "composable#centauri-devnet" --impure
 ```

-For Osmosis Devnet:
+For Osmosis DevNet:
 ```
 nix develop "composable#osmosis-devnet" --impure
 ```